-Dogs are amazing creatures, and they never ceases to make us laugh.
+Dogs are amazing creatures, and they never cease to make us laugh.
 The funniest thing to see is a dog scooting across the floor.
 It’s hilarious, but it always makes us wonder why do dogs drag their butts on the floor?

 Fortunately, we have some insights on this topic, that might leave you feeling worried instead of laughing.